napari/napari-animation/README.md

 ## Documentation

+The documentation is available at [https://napari.org/napari-animation](https://napari.org/napari-animation)

 The documentation for napari-animation is built with [Sphinx](https://www.spinx-doc.org).

+### Building docs locally

 After installing the documentation dependencies with

 ```sh
 pip install ".[doc]"